-At the Eurosystem level, the SEPA credit transfer scheme will be assessed against these standards for issues with a scheme-wide impact.
+At the Eurosystem level, the SEPA direct debit scheme will be assessed against these standards for issues with a scheme-wide impact.
 To this end, following the harmonised oversight approach for payment instruments, the Eurosystem intends to develop an assessment methodology to serve as a guide for a comprehensible and efficient assessment.
 Based on their legal mandate, NCBs may implement adjustments for their assessments, if necessary.

-STANDARD 1: THE CREDIT TRANSFER SCHEME SHOULD HAVE A SOUND LEGAL BASIS UNDER ALL RELEVANT JURISDICTIONS
+STANDARD I: THE DIRECT DEBIT SCHEME SHOULD HAVE A SOUND LEGAL BASIS UNDER ALL RELEVANT JURISDICTIONS

-- 1.1 The legal framework governing the establishment and functioning of the credit transfer scheme, the relationship between the governance authority and the payer's PSP, the payee's PSP, the payer, the payee and the other service providers,2 as well as the rules and contractual arrangements governing the credit transfer scheme should be complete, unambiguous, up to date, enforceable and compliant with the applicable legislation. - 1.2 If the scheme operates under various different jurisdictions, the law of these jurisdictions should be analysed in order to identify the existence of any conflicts.
+- 1.1 The legal framework governing the establishment and functioning of the direct debit scheme, the relationship between the governance authority and the payee's PSP, the payer's PSP, the payee, the payer and service providers, as well as the rules and contractual arrangements governing the direct debit scheme should be complete, unambiguous, up to date, enforceable and compliant with the applicable legislation. - 1.2 If the scheme operates under various different jurisdictions, the law of these jurisdictions should be analysed in order to identify the existence of any conflicts.
 Where such conflicts exist, appropriate arrangements should be made to mitigate the consequences of these conflicts.

-The absence of a correct legal incorporation may result in the unlawfulness of all rules and contractual arrangements governing the credit transfer scheme and its relations with its actors.
+The absence of a correct legal incorporation may result in the unlawfulness of all rules and contractual arrangements governing the direct debit scheme and its relations with its actors.

-Where the rules and contractual arrangements do not comply with the applicable legislation, they (or certain parts thereof) will be invalid, which may give rise to uncertainties.
+Where the rules and contractual arrangements (including the mandates between payers and payees) do not comply with the applicable legislation, they (or certain parts thereof) will be invalid, which may give rise to uncertainties.
 It is thus important to pay due attention to legal compliance from the outset.
 It is during the initial phase of establishing the scheme that the foundations are laid for its sound functioning in the future.

-Rules and contractual arrangements that are relevant for credit transfer payments between actors (including PSPs and customers), and which are incomplete or inappropriate, may have an impact on other actors in the scheme and this should therefore be a matter of concern for the scheme.
-Even if the governance authority is not in direct contractual relation with all actors, the rules of the scheme may prevent this impact by defining appropriate minimum requirements for contractual issues between actors (e.g. PSPs and customers), where relevant for the functioning of the scheme.
+Rules and contractual arrangements that are relevant for direct debit payments between actors (including PSPs and customers), and which are incomplete or inappropriate, may have an impact on other actors in the scheme and this should, therefore, be a matter of concern for the scheme.
+Even if the governance authority s not in direct contractual relation with all actors, the rules of the scheme may prevent this impact by defining appropriate minimum requirements for contractual issues between actors (e.g. PSPs and customers), where relevant for the functioning of the scheme.

-Where the legal framework of the credit transfer scheme is sound, and where its rules and contractual arrangements are unambiguous, all of its actors will have a clear understanding of their rights and obligations.
+Where the legal framework of the direct debit scheme is sound, and where its rules and contractual arrangements are unambiguous, all of its actors will have a clear understanding of their rights and obligations.
 This minimises the possibility of their being confronted with unexpected risks and costs resulting from ambiguous legal formulations.

-Given that the law can change, failure to regularly monitor the legal environment and promptly adapt the scheme's rules and contracts accordingly could create conflicts between the scheme's rules and the current legislation and, as a result, lead to uncertainty regarding the credit transfer scheme.
-For example, the credit transfer scheme may be subject to the risk of scrutiny by competition or data protection authorities, given the nature of its business.
+Given that the law can change, failure to regularly monitor the legal environment and promptly adapt the scheme's rules and contracts accordingly could create conflicts between the scheme's rules and current legislation and, as a result, lead to uncertainty regarding the direct debit scheme.
+For example, the direct debit scheme may be subject to the risk of scrutiny by competition or data protection authorities given the nature of its business.

 Should such a risk materialise, it could ultimately have serious consequences for the scheme concerned.

-The credit transfer scheme may operate in a cross-border environment.
+• The direct debit scheme may operate in a cross-border environment.
 Such an environment complicates the task of ensuring legal certainty.
-Furthermore, in this context, it is very important that the rules and contractual arrangements clearly and unambiguously specify the governing law and the relevant jurisdiction.
-If these are not specified, the enforceability of the credit transfer scheme's rules and contractual arrangements may be challenged in the event of a dispute.
+Furthermore, in this context, it is very important that the rules and contractual arrangements (including the mandates) clearly and unambiguously specify the governing law and the relevant jurisdiction.
+If these are not specified, the enforceability of the direct debit scheme's rules and contractual arrangements may be challenged in the event of a dispute.